camgunz/d2k/README.md

-# PrBoom+
+# Doom2K

 ---

-This is a fork of [PrBoom+](http://prboom-plus.sourceforge.net) with several goals.
+Doom2K is a fork of [PrBoom+](http://prboom-plus.sourceforge.net) with several goals.

 Port to PNaCl
 -------------

-The fork will be playable using Google's [Portable Native Client](http://gonacl.com).
+Doom2K will be playable using Google's [Portable Native Client](http://gonacl.com).
 The intent is to allow playing either via PNaCl itself, or in browsers that do not support PNaCl via [Emscripten](https://github.com/kripken/emscripten/wiki) and